-AMS is likely to be more successful if education begins early in the undergraduate curriculum.8 For professions such as pharmacy, a strong foundation in the undergraduate curriculum is especially important, as many pharmacy graduates will not have the opportunity to obtain formal postgraduate training.37
+AMS is likely to be more successful if education begins early in the undergraduate curriculum.8 For professions such as pharmacy, a strong foundation in the undergraduate curriculum is

-International studies show that many undergraduate healthcare students do not receive the level of education required to safely and effectively prescribe, review, dispense or administer antimicrobials; understand AMR; and understand the principles of AMS.^{38,39} Most students surveyed in the studies wanted more education on choosing antimicrobial treatments and appropriate prescribing, and many felt ill-equipped to manage patients requesting unnecessary antimicrobials and to prescribe in cases of diagnostic uncertainty.^{37,40} The results of a survey on knowledge and attitudes of Australian doctors at three Australian hospitals indicate that medical interns have gaps in antimicrobial prescribing knowledge.17
+International studies show that many undergraduate healthcare students do not receive the level of education required to safely and effectively prescribe, review, dispense or administer antimicrobials; understand AMR; and understand the principles of AMS.
+38,39 Most students surveyed in the studies wanted more education on choosing antimicrobial treatments and appropriate prescribing, and many felt ill-equipped to manage patients requesting unnecessary antimicrobials and to prescribe in cases of diagnostic uncertainty.
+37,40 The results of a survey on knowledge and attitudes of Australian doctors at three Australian hospitals indicate that medical interns have gaps in antimicrobial prescribing knowledge.
+17

-Topics for inclusion in undergraduate education programs for clinicians include principles of microbiology, ID and clinical pharmacology, with emphasis on appropriate antimicrobial prescribing and use.41 Dyar et al. suggest including more cases of diagnostic uncertainty in medical undergraduate education and using successes such as prevention of methicillin-resistant Staphylococcus aureus as evidence for the importance of AMS interventions.42 Managing the demands of patients can be included in communication skills sessions.8
+Topics for inclusion in undergraduate education programs for clinicians include principles of microbiology, ID and clinical pharmacology, with emphasis on appropriate antimicrobial prescribing and use.
+41 Dyar et al. suggest including more cases of diagnostic uncertainty in medical undergraduate education and using successes such as prevention of methicillin-resistant Staphylococcus aureus as evidence for the importance of AMS interventions.
+42 Managing the demands of patients can be included in communication skills sessions.
+8